kc0buk/giphy-search-take-home/README.md

   own `GIPHY_API_KEY`.
 The server will not run unless the `GIPHY_KEY` environmental variable is present in the root directory of the project, and contains a valid API key.
 A valid API key is not included in this repository.
     >Visit the Giphy Developers [page](https://developers.giphy.com) to create an API key.
- 3. Compile the .jar file.
-Note: Docker requires the .jar file to be located in `/target`.
+ 3. Compile the `.jar` file.
+Note: Docker requires the `.jar` file to be located in `/target`.
  4. To launch the project via Docker, run `docker-compose up` from the root directory of the project.
- 5. The API is available at http://localhost:8080/search/<SEARCH_TERM>
+ 5. The `/search` endpoint will be accessible at http://localhost:8080/search/<SEARCH_TERM>

 ## Automated Testing Instructions
 A Postman collection file (Giphy Search Endpoint Tests.postman.json) is included with the repository.
 This collection